‘Bachelor In Paradise 2017 Cast: Rumors Heat Up With New Names

 Those making the cut for the Bachelor in Paradise 2017 cast are far from being officially revealed, but a lot of names are being tossed around for consideration in the meantime.
 At this point, Chad Johnson is the only confirmed contestant to appear on BIP Season 4 later this summer.

-Nick Viall’s season of The Bachelor is almost over and with the finale airing next week, the line of cast-offs who might be part of the Bachelor in Paradise 2017 cast is growing.
+Nick Viall’s season of The Bachelor is almost over, and with the finale airing next week, the line of cast-offs who might be part of the Bachelor in Paradise 2017 cast is growing.
 There are many women who’d be great additions to the show and E!
 Online spoke with some of them that Nick sent home over the past few months.
 Who’s possibly headed to BIP and who’s interested in Chad Johnson?

-The celebrity news source caught up with some of the past contestant during the Women Tell All taping, which airs after tonight’s Bachelor episode.
+The celebrity news source caught up with some of the past contestants during the Women Tell All taping, which airs after tonight’s Bachelor episode.

 Danielle Maltby isn’t sure she’d want to be on the show if she was asked to be a part of the Bachelor in Paradise 2017 cast due to work commitments — and the quality of men on the show.